 PE lessons are taught using a variety of teaching and learning styles, with a balance of teacher-centered, student-centered and guided learning approaches.
 Students are encouraged, wherever possible, to be creative, cooperative, inquisitive and responsible for their own learning.
 Assessment will be made continuously throughout the units of work based against the programs of study for the specific activity.
 Recording and reporting on students will occur at specific times throughout the year and relate to the adopted standards and benchmarks.

 UNIS students love to write.
-Writing is at the heart of the English program in the Junior, Middle and High Schools.
+Writing is at the heart of the English program in the Junior School, Middle School and Tutorial House.

 All students write almost every day, in school and at home, in script and with the computer, in draft and for publication.
 Students shape their experiences, imagination and reading into literary responses of stories, poems, plays, memoirs and essays.
 They learn to write with clarity, grace and accuracy by practicing, reading, listening and editing.
 They study grammar throughout the process.